Coral, Jack, and Setsuko in Caulfield, Melbourne, 1954

-It was a difficult time to be a war bride in Australia during the early fifties.
+It was a difficult time to be a war bride in Australia during the early 1950s.
 Cherry Parker was the first war bride in Melbourne.
 For at least the first year she needed to be accompanied by a bodyguard wherever she went.
 The second war bride was Setsuko.
-One would have expected that they would meet, become friends and supported one another.
-Unfortunately this did not eventuate; Cherry lived in Ringwood and we lived in Caulfield on the other side of the city.
-Back then communication was very difficult, as many households didn’t even have a phone.
+One would have expected that they would meet, become friends and support one another.
+Unfortunately, this did not eventuate.
+Cherry lived in Ringwood and we lived in Caulfield on the other side of Melbourne.
+Back then, communication was very difficult, as many households didn’t even have a phone.
 They were always aware of each other but Coral and I cannot recall to this day ever having met Cherry Parker.

 Mitsue Evans was married to Ted Evans and had two sons, Brian and Wayne.
 Ted had some kind of business in Seoul, Korea and in the 1960s brought his wife and boys to Australia where he pretty much dumped them.
 In Korea, Brian and Wayne grew up in an American expat district and had American accents and an American education.
 They lived in Edithvale and later moved to West Brunswick.
 Mitsue was a hat designer and was often exploited by her employers because in the Japanese tradition she never asked for a pay rise or complained – but she did complain to Setsuko.
 Miyuki Linsdale was the one with whom Setsuko shared her passion for cooking.
 Miyuki had a tough life holding her family together with an alcoholic husband.
 She seemed to try to spend as much time away from home as possible and she and Setsuko would cook delicacies for each other.
 Miyuki reintroduced Buddhism to Setsuko.
 This became increasingly significant for Setsuko as Coral and I were reaching the age that we would inevitably be leaving home.
 The prospect of being alone at home with Jack for the rest of her years was not a happy one for Setsuko.